Entering gifts of securities (stocks) into LGL

 Entering the gift into LGL

-Follow standard gift entry procedures to enter a gift with an LGL gift type of “Gift” and choose an appropriate gift category (Securities of Stock, depending on how you set things up).
+Follow standard gift entry procedures to enter a gift with an LGL gift type of “Gift” and choose an appropriate gift category ("Securities" or "Stock", depending on how you set things up).
 In the gift note (Notes/Description) field, we suggest you type the number of shares and the stock name for use in your acknowledgment letter.
 When you choose an acknowledgment template, it is a good idea to have one developed specifically for gifts of securities that will use the text from the gift note field instead of the gift amount.
-The following phraseology could be used in the acknowledgment letter:
+The following language could be used in the acknowledgment letter:

 If you were to write your version of the above into each gift note field, you could design an acknowledgment template in LGL to simply pull the gift note field into your letter.